-- Kill the bacteria that causes stinky feet by soaking your feet in foot bath with two bags of black tea.
+- Kill the bacteria that causes stinky feet by soaking your feet in a foot bath with two bags of black tea.

 - Relieve pain and reduce swelling on a cut or scrape by pressing a cool, damp tea bag.

-- To relieve the inflammation from poison ivy, soak in black tea bath, prepared with five tea bags.
+- To relieve the inflammation from poison ivy, soak in a black tea bath, prepared with five tea bags.